Orchid18/203-accelerate/wp-content/plugins/social-pug/readme.txt

 == Changelog ==

+= 1.5.0 =
+* New: You can now add your Twitter handle to the tweet generated when clicking on the Twitter share button.
+* Fixed: Issue with inline social share buttons being added to Yoast meta descriptions.
+* Misc: Small changes to the user interface.

 = 1.4.9 =
-* New: Removed support for NewShareCounts in favor of support for OpenShareCount to retrieve Twitter social share counts
+* New: Removed support for NewShareCounts in favor of support for OpenShareCount to retrieve Twitter social share counts.

 = 1.4.8 =
 * Misc: Small admin user interface improvements to make the plugin more user friendly.